openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 A risk we can run into is that a customer can apply a CPU set that is too small or out of bounds can cause problems such as extremely poor performance or start up errors.
 Mitigation of this scenario will be to provide proper guidance and guidelines for customers who enable this enhancement.
-Furthermore, the performance team would need to be reached out to for more specific information around upper and lower bounds of CPU sets for running an Openshift cluster.
+As mentioned in our goal we do support re-configuring the CPUSet partition size after installation.
+The performance team would need to be reached out to for more specific information around upper and lower bounds of CPU sets for running an Openshift cluster

 It is possible to build a cluster with the feature enabled and then add a node in a way that does not configure the workload partitions only for that node.
 We